ttrssreal/Chat-App/README.md

 Chat-App is a school project written in Nodejs
 It uses Express and EJS

-You can also build an image and run it in a docker container
+You can also build an image and run it in a docker container for fun if you want.

 ### How to run:
 1. Install [NodeJS](https://nodejs.org/en/)